Girls Planet 999: Promotion and broadcast

 The show, as well as its auditions, was first announced on January 11, 2021, through Mnet.
 Yeo Jin-goo was announced as the show's presenter on June 8, followed by the reveal of the mentors and the name of the show's opening theme later that same month.
 More promotional clips from the show were broadcast that month on Mnet.

 The show's premiere date of August 6, 2021, was confirmed through a teaser video released on July 6, 2021.
 Another teaser video showcasing the faces of the 99 contestants was released on July 8, along with a promotional poster.

-The theme song, “O.O.O (Over&Over&Over),” was released on July 12, 2021, accompanied by a performance by the Korean group with Kim Dayeon as Center.
+The theme song, "O.O.O (Over&Over&Over)," was released on July 12, 2021, accompanied by a performance by the Korean group with Kim Dayeon as Center.
 Another version of the performance featuring the Chinese group was released on July 14 with Shen Xiaoting as Center.
 The Japanese group's version was released on July 16 with Hikaru Ezaki as Center.
 The full version containing all three groups was released on July 29 during M Countdown, preceded by the contestants' profiles which were released from July 17 to 19 at 10 AM KST for each group.
 More teasers were released in July and August 2021 leading up to the show's premiere.

-The show was available through Mnet in South Korea, iQIYI internationally, AbemaTV and Mnet Japan in Japan, tvN Asia in Southeast Asia, and YouTube in the rest of the world through Mnet's YouTube channel, Mnet K-POP.
+The show was available through Mnet in South Korea, iQIYI in China, AbemaTV and Mnet Japan in Japan, tvN Asia in Southeast Asia, and YouTube in the rest of the world through Mnet's YouTube channel, Mnet K-POP.